itsspriyansh/GSoC24/LOG.md

 This log will keep a track of my everyday progress throughout the GSoC period.

+### June 21-22, 2024

+- Refactoring folder structure and arranging files.

+### June 20, 2024

+- Eights meeting with the Mentors.
+- GSoC google meet for midterm evaluations.

+### June 14-19, 2024

+- Writing script for uninstalling avd.
+- Writing script for uninstalling system image.
+- Writing script for uninstalling app.

+### June 13, 2024

+- Seventh meeting with the Mentors.

+### June 7-12, 2023

+- Writing scripts for installing avd.
+- Writing script for installing system image.
+- Writing script for installing app.

+### June 6, 2024

+- Sixth meeting with the Mentors.

 ### June 1-4, 2024

 - Working on implementation of separate workflow for executing sdk commands.